Backyard Chicken Predators

 If you want to stop some of your unwanted visitors, then you need to remove the food source.
 This is especially true if the containers you keep your animal’s feed in is not sealed up tight.

 Another tip is to do most of your feeding during daylight hours.
-This will give your animals plenty of time to not only eat but to also clean up any food they drop during feeding time.
+This will give your animals time to eat and clean up any food they drop during feeding time.

 Backyard chicken predators such as skunks, weasels, and raccoons come out mainly at night so make sure any heavy feeding is done early enough so your chickens are able to clean it all up before dusk.